 - a.
-With the consent of the Course Lecturer and Dean of the School, a student may apply to withdraw from a course registered in a semester not later than the last day of work in week 13 (week of study). - b.
-Permission to allow students to withdraw a course is subject to the minimum unit alloweded except with permission from the Dean. - c.
-Status "Tarik Diri" (TD) will be recorded in the records of registration and academic transcript.
+With the consent of Course Lecturer and Dean of the School, a student may apply to withdraw from a course registered in a semester not later than the last day of work in week 12 (week of study). - b.
+Permission to allow students to withdraw a course is subject to the minimum unit allowed except with permission of the Dean. - c.
+Witdrawal status (TD) will be recorded in the record of registration and academic transcript.
 However, the grade will not be included to contribute towards the GPA and CGPA.